defcronyke/shipping-canada-post-woocommerce/readme.txt

 You can specify that certain items should stack together, saving space in the box and leading to much more accurate estimates.

+It shows the customer the estimated number of days it will take for the item to ship, and you can add extra handling time that will increase the estimates if needed.

 Gives a more accurate estimate than any other free WooCommerce Canada Post shipping plugin we could find.

 == Installation ==
 1. Install and enable through the WordPress dashboard's "Plugins -> Add New" section.
 2. The settings will be available in "WooCommerce -> Settings -> Shipping -> Shipping Canada Post WooCommerce".
 3. Make some shipping zones, and add "Shipping Canada Post WooCommerce" as the shipping method.
+4. Add some boxes and set their dimensions and weight properties on the plugin settings page (see FAQ for instructions).
+5. Read the FAQ for info about more features that are available.
+6. If there are any price calculation issues, try enabling "Debug mode" in "WooCommerce -> Settings -> Shipping -> Shipping options".
+It will bypass the cache and give a fresh price calculation every time.

 == Frequently Asked Questions ==
 = How do I make new boxes? =